While we love taking people fishing, we don't do it for free...

 Because of the risk of falls, even on gentle roadside streams, we take pregnant clients on boat trips only after the first trimester.

-All boat trips are suitable for pregnant women, though please bear in mind that we cannot readily get off the water once we’re on it, so it would be a major medical emergency requiring a helicopter if contractions started miles from the takeout.
+All boat trips are suitable for pregnant clients, though please bear in mind that we cannot readily get off the water once we’re on it, so it would be a major medical emergency requiring a helicopter if contractions started miles from the takeout.

 What’s for Lunch?
 What About to Drink?